Queenstown to Milford Sound Drive: Ultimate Road Trip Guide & Best Stops

 So, you’re planning to drive yourself from Queenstown to Milford Sound?
 Yay!
-This is one of the most beautiful drives in New Zealand and a fantastic day trip from Queenstown.
-Most visitors choose to take a coach or small group tour to Milford Sound, but driving yourself is a fantastic option which offers lots of flexibility.
+This is one of the most beautiful drives on New Zealand’s South Island and a fantastic day trip from Queenstown.

-In this guide, I’ll tell you everything you need to know about driving from Queenstown to Milford Sound including all the best stops along the way.
+In this guide, I’ve shared everything you need to know about driving from Queenstown to Milford Sound, including all of the best stops along the way.

 For even more beautiful scenery, consider a trip to Doubtful Sound.